Hawaii Supreme Court chides state's legal moves on water after deadly Maui wildfire

 The state’s “refusal to withdraw the meritless assertions, the flimsiness of its request for extraordinary relief, and its use of the Maui tragedy, support a finding of frivolousness and bad faith,” the ruling said.

-The attorney general’s office said in a statement it “disagrees with the court’s characterization and with its conclusions,” and later added it will comply with the order.
+The attorney general’s office said in a statement that it “disagrees with the court’s characterization and with its conclusions.”
+It later added it will comply with the order.

 Sierra Club attorney David Kimo Frankel said he estimates disproving the state’s claims cost about $40,000.